 Policy

-This policy sets out the requirements for schools in planning for and implementing structured workplace learning placements for secondary school students.
+This policy outlines the requirements for schools in planning for and implementing structured workplace learning placements for secondary school students.

 Summary